It’s that time of the year when those of us with school-aged kids need to start getting organised for the start of the new school year.

 - Make friends with parents in the year or two above your child (and below) and start trading on the second-hand uniform ‘black market’

 - Check your local Buy/Swap/Sell pages on Facebook or second-hand sites such as Gumtree to see if anyone is selling any uniforms for your school.

 - Look for sales throughout the year – especially for expensive items like school shoes.

 - Labelling your kid's clothing can be a pain, but we definitely recommend it.
 Who wants to spend $20 for a sports hat… twice in the first week!

 - Limit tuckshop to one day a week (or fortnight) or encourage your child to use part of their pocket money to pay for tuckshop themselves.

-- Open an additional Bonus Saver account just for ‘back to school’ – set up a transfer of between $10 – $20 a fortnight from your pay and you’ll have a nice fund by January next year.
+- Open an additional Express Saver account just for ‘back to school’ – set up a transfer of between $10 – $20 a fortnight from your pay and you’ll have a nice fund by January next year.

 Have you got any tips for keeping back to school expenses under control?
 Share your best ones by leaving a comment!